getodk/docs/docs/tutorial-community-reporting.rst

 #.
 Refresh the submissions table to see the new submission(s) and then click on on :guilabel:`More` on one of the submissions to see the submission details page.
 You should see that this submission created an Entity in the ``problems`` list:

    .. image:: /img/tutorial-community-reporting/problem-report-submission.*
-     :alt: Submission details for a "Report a problem" submission that creates an Entity.
+     :alt: Submission details for a ``Report a problem`` submission that creates an Entity.

 View reported problems on a map
 ----------------------------------